corcorana/restingIAF/iaf_short.md

 These points are used to define the area under the peak (normalised power units), which is then divided by the frequency span of this area.
 The resulting quantity (*Q value*) thus affords an indication of the relative quality of the resolved peak in terms of how well its distributional characteristics conform to the ideal of a highly powered, less variable (i.e. narrower) peak (as opposed to broader and/or shallower counterparts).
 Within-subject channel estimates are scaled in proportion to the peak with the highest *Q value*, and the (weighted) cross-channel average computed (hence, channels with the strongest evidence of PAF detection contribute more information to the mean estimate of the PAF).
-We consider this strategy (which only influences results when channel estimates fail to converge) an acceptible trade-off between loss of information (incurred by higher rates of channel exclusion) vs. loss of precision (incurred by treating all estimates as equally indicative of the estimand).
+We consider this strategy (which only influences results when channel estimates fail to converge) an acceptable trade-off between loss of information (incurred by higher rates of channel exclusion) vs. loss of precision (incurred by treating all estimates as equally indicative of the estimand).

 \newgeometry{left=0.5cm, top=1.2cm, bottom=1.4cm}
 \begin{landscape}